Was this page helpful?

 Context & Setup get_initial_context Initialize connection and return usage instructions.

-Entries search_entries, get_entry, create_entry, update_entry, publish_entry, unpublish_entry, delete_entry Manage content entries end‑to‑end.
+Entries search_entries, semantic_search, get_entry, create_entry, update_entry, publish_entry, unpublish_entry, archive_entry, unarchive_entry, delete_entry, get_entry_snapshot, resolve_entry_references Manage content entries end‑to‑end, including semantic search, archiving, version snapshots, and reference resolution.

-Content Types list_content_types, get_content_type, create_content_type, update_content_type, publish_content_type, unpublish_content_type, delete_content_type Inspect and evolve your content model.
+Content Types list_content_types, get_content_type, create_content_type, update_content_type, publish_content_type, unpublish_content_type, delete_content_type, delete_content_type_field, disable_content_type_field, omit_content_type_field Inspect and evolve your content model, including field‑level changes.

-Assets upload_asset, list_assets, get_asset, update_asset, publish_asset, unpublish_asset, delete_asset Upload, organize, and publish media assets.
+Assets upload_asset, create_upload_session, list_assets, get_asset, update_asset, publish_asset, unpublish_asset, archive_asset, unarchive_asset, delete_asset Upload, organize, archive, and publish media assets.

 Spaces & Environments list_spaces, get_space, list_environments, create_environment, delete_environment Discover and manage spaces and environments.